Head of Department – Mrs H Gardiner

 Biology is the study of life on every scale, from large ecosystems like rainforests to a single antibiotic-resistant bacterium, from the nervous system to DNA and biochemistry.
 The study of biology will allow you to discover how diverse the natural world really is.

-To succeed in AS and A-level Biology, you will need to have:
+To succeed in A-level Biology, you will need to have:

 • Scientific ability – Students often say that they find A-level Biology very different from GCSE.
 It is a scientific course and contains compulsory elements of Chemistry and Maths.